-This distinction is explained by assuming that the verb moves to T, where the -V ending is hosted, unless 'blocked by an overt/contentful head' such as aspect (Kandybowicz 2015:249).
-With an intransitive verb (111a), V-to-T movement will render the Spell-Out domain of v prosodically vacuous, leading to insertion of y $\varepsilon$ .
-The fact that aspectual affixes obviate y $\varepsilon$ -insertion (111b) suggests that they must remain in the Spell-Out domain of v, i.e occupying a position lower than v as in (110).
-The assumption that y $\varepsilon$ -insertion has to do with prosodic vacuity is further supported by the fact that even in cases where the verb moves, y $\varepsilon$ is blocked if there is a direct object of a transitive verb (112a) or a low, VP-level adverb (112b).
+This distinction is explained by assuming that the verb moves to T, where the -V ending is hosted, unless 'blocked by an overt/contentful head' such as aspect (Kandybowicz 2015:249).19 With an intransitive verb (111a), V-to-T movement will render the Spell-Out domain of ν prosodically vacuous, leading to insertion of $y\varepsilon$.
+The fact that aspectual affixes obviate $y\varepsilon$ -insertion (111b) suggests that they must remain in the Spell-Out domain of ν , i.e occupying a position lower than ν , as in (110).
+The assumption that $y\varepsilon$ -insertion has to do with prosodic vacuity is further supported by the fact that even when the verb moves, $y\varepsilon$ is blocked if there is a direct object of a transitive verb (112a) or a low VP-adverb (112b).